 Excavated spoil, if any, is to be classified by an appropriately experienced environmental consultant and separated into contaminated materials, if any, uncontaminated fill or ENM.
-Refer to Section 5.6 for management of stockpiles.
+Refer to Section 5.8 for management of stockpiles.
 Uncontaminated fill or ENM should be retained on site and managed appropriately for beneficial re-use for filling earthworks.
-As a last resort, remaining uncontaminated fill of ENM is to be sent off-site to a licenced facility in accordance with the Protection of the Environment Operations (Waste) Regulation 2014.
+As a last resort, remaining uncontaminated fill of ENM can be sent off-site to a facility lawfully able to accept it.

-For contaminated material management, refer Section 5.6.4 of this WMP.
+For contaminated material management, refer Section 5.8.4 of this WMP.